yanamak89/Generics/README.md

 ## Task 4: Create Extension Method

 - **Objective:** Create another Console Application project.
 Implement a static extension method `GetArray(this MyList list)` for the `MyList` class developed in Task 2.
-Display
+Display the values of the array returned by the `GetArray()` method.

+## Task 5: Research on MSDN

+- **Objective:** Visit the MSDN website and search for descriptions related to each example covered in the lesson.
+Save links and provide brief descriptions for each:
+  - Classes and Objects
+  - Methods and Properties
+  - Interfaces
+  - Generics
+  - Indexers
+  - Exception Handling

+Ensure to replace placeholders with actual links and descriptions based on your research findings.
+This README serves as a structured guide to completing the homework tasks effectively.